surlykke/Go-Generics-with-constraints/README.md

 	t + t
 }
 ```
-This contract, `Add`, would be used to require that the addition operator
+This contract, `Add`, would be used to require that the operator `+` should
-should apply to type `T`.
+apply to type `T`.

 Here I'd like to present an alternative to contracts: _constraints_.

-The idea is to offer 2 ways to constrain what types may be substituted for a
-parameter in a generic definition.
+Constraints limits what types may be substituted for a parameter in a generic
+definition, in two ways:

-1. Interfaces.
-Require types to implement interfaces.
+- Require types to implement **interfaces**.
-1. Underlying types.
-Limit what underlying types a type may have.
+- Limit what **underlying types** a type may have.

 ## Why underlying types

-The idea of using interfaces to constrain types has been put forward by several
+Several people have suggested using interfaces to constrain types.
-people (including Ian Lance Taylor).
-The idea is very appealing in that it uses a construct already in Go, but
+The idea is very appealing in that it uses a construct already in Go.
-interfaces have the limitation that they cannot express applicabillity of
+Interfaces, however, have the limitation that they cannot express
-operators.
+applicabillity of operators.

 For that I believe underlying types are ideal.
 In Go, the question of whether
 an operator may be applied to a type comes down to what underlying type it has.
 In fact, the contract `Add` above implies that `T`'s underlying type must be
-one of `string, uint8, uint16, uint32, uint64, uint, int8, int16,
-int32, int64, int, float32, float64, complex64, complex128`.

-In other words: `T` must have string or some number type as it's underlying.
+either `string` or one of the numbertypes.

 In my opinion the contract `Add` expresses that in an unnecessarily convoluted
 way.

 Go's type system is very strict in that:

-* The use of operators is determined by underlying type
+* The use of operators is determined by underlying type.
-* The operands of arithmetic binary operators must be of equal type,
+* The operands of arithmetic- or comparison binary operators must be of same
-  and the result will be of that type, too.
+  type.
+For arithmetic operators the type of the result will be that of the
+  operands.
 * Legality of casts between types is determined by underlying types.

 This strictness is a big asset of Go, and should be taken advantage of.